Copyright: Conception

 Copyright laws allow products of creative human activities, such as literary and artistic production, to be preferentially exploited and thus incentivized.
 Different cultural attitudes, social organizations, economic models and legal frameworks are seen to account for why copyright emerged in Europe and not, for example, in Asia.
 In the Middle Ages in Europe, there was generally a lack of any concept of literary property due to the general relations of production, the specific organization of literary production and the role of culture in society.
 The latter refers to the tendency of oral societies, such as that of Europe in the medieval period, to view knowledge as the product and expression of the collective, rather than to see it as individual property.
 However, with copyright laws, intellectual production comes to be seen as a product of an individual, with attendant rights.
 The most significant point is that patent and copyright laws support the expansion of the range of creative human activities that can be commodified.
-This parallels the ways in which capitalism led to the commodification of many aspects of social life that earlier had no monetary or economic value per se.
+This parallels the ways in which capitalism led to the commodification of many aspects of social life that earlier had no monetary or economic value perse.

 Copyright has developed into a concept that has a significant effect on nearly every modern industry, including not just literary work, but also forms of creative work such as sound recordings, films, photographs, software, and architecture.